World Uyghur Congress: March in Brussels

 On 27 April 2018, the Unrepresented Nations and Peoples Organization (UNPO) and its member organization, the World Uyghur Congress (WUC) held a protest march in Brussels, Belgium to demand that China release one million Uyghurs having been arbitrarily arrested and currently being detained within Chinese "reeducation camps."
 The participants also demanded that China stop the destruction of the Uyghur's cultural, religious and linguistic identity.
 This march brought together Uyghurs from many different diaspora groups from around the world and it is estimated that there were around 2,000 participants.

 Chinese government response

 The government of the People's Republic of China has accused the World Uyghur Congress of fomenting unrest in Xinjiang, and added the WUC to its list of terrorist organizations in December 2003.
 It has labeled the WUC's president as a "terrorist" who "conspired with separatists and religious extremists to plan terror attacks."
 Kadeer rejected the accusations, saying that "anyone who is unhappy with China's harsh rule is a 'separatist'".
 During the July 2009 Ürümqi riots, the Chinese government said it had intercepted phone calls of overseas Turkestan groups and groups inside the country.
 The government has also alleged that Kadeer has close ties with the Dalai Lama, accused by China of inciting unrest in Tibet in 2008, and claimed that WUC president Kadeer said that "something similar should happen in Xinjiang."

+Political stances

+Israel

+WUC issued a statement on October 9, 2023 condemning the 7 October Hamas-led attack on Israel as a "terrorist attack".